 The two core-elements in creating brand-love are to communicate both the functional and emotional sides of your brand.

-Think to communicate the functional-side of your product in a different and creative way.
-There are some options on how you communicate:
+Start thinking about communicating the functional-side of your product in a different and more creative way.
+Below are some options on how you can communicate this:

 1. Transparent Pricing

-With the growing consumer concern over unfair distribution of a purchase, brands should embrace it and be on their side.
-If you are in the apparel and footwear industry, communicate on how you pay for the materials, the labor, marketing cost and even your profit.
-Here’s one example of a company called EVERLANE, that does communicate transparent pricing.
+With growing consumer concerns over unfair distribution of a purchase, brands should embrace it and be on consumers' side.
+If you are in the apparel and footwear industry for example, communicate on how you pay for the materials, labor, marketing cost and even your profit.
+Here’s an example of a company called EVERLANE, that does communicate their transparent pricing.

 2. Show Them the Process of Making Your Product

 People want to know what’s behind the curtain.
 Consumers are often driven by pure curiosity or concern over the unethical processes of product-making.
 Show them that you are ethical, and that you share the same beliefs as they do.
 Show your customers that you are here to create a better world.
-In Jogjakarta, Indonesia, there is a chocolate brand called ‘Monggo’.
-In its flagship store, the whole process of making their chocolate is shown, you can even talk about it with the labourers in their small factory.
+In Jogjakarta, Indonesia, a chocolate brand called ‘Monggo’ did exactly this.
+In its flagship store, the whole process of making their chocolate is shown, and the labourers in their small factory are willing to give more information and talk to consumers as well.
 This will give customers assurance that the product is hygienic, and labor-fair.

 The core to-do list to leverage the emotional side is to communicate.
-Here is the list of strategies that you can adapt in order to enhance emotional connection with your customers.
+Here is a list of strategies that you can adapt in order to enhance an emotional connection with your customers.

 1. Emotional Marketing: Brand Purpose

 You should be able to communicate to your customers how your brand will help them to improve their lives.
 Let your customers be aware of your beliefs, and what the purpose of your brand is.
 If you are not clear enough on how to create a brand purpose, refer to our previous blog resource here.
 As a matter of fact, most of us did not know of the brand TESLA until just a few years ago.
-But Elon Musk, the founder of TESLA, managed to let us resonate with the brand by communicating with the world on how TESLA was created for the better.
-And people are on the side with other people who wants to make the better world.
+But Elon Musk, the founder of TESLA, helped us resonate with the brand by communicating with the world about how TESLA was created for the better.
+And people are on the side of people who want to make the world better.

 2. Create Community: Brand Community

-Every resonating brand has a community of their own.
-It embraces the sense of unity, family, and closeness with not only the brand and customers, but also between customers that purchase the same brand.
-One good example is the Harley-Davidson Club Global, in which their presence can be found in almost in any country that the Harley-Davidson franchise is active in.
+Every brand that resonates with people has a community of their own.
+It embraces the sense of unity, family, and closeness between not only the brand and customers, but also between customers that purchase the same brand.
+One good example is the Harley-Davidson Club Global; their presence can be found in almost in any country that the Harley-Davidson franchise is active in.

 3. Treat them like you would a good friend

 Be personal, and communicate with them as if you are ‘chatting’ with them.
 Utilise your social media as a medium to communicate with your customers.
 Attend to their pain points and concerns over your products.
-A great example is from the retail industry, NET-A-PORTER.
-With a strong number of 2.9 million followers, they are still proven to attend to their customer’s needs and concerns.
-Attached below is the screenshot of their Instagram for referral of their customer communication on October, 2017.
+A great example from the retail industry is NET-A-PORTER.
+With a strong following of 2.9 million followers, they are still proven to attend to their customers' needs and concerns.
+Below is a screenshot of their Instagram where they respond to their customer's comment comment regarding a negative experience in October 2017.

 4. Induce Meaningful Experiences

 Learn how to turn consumers into customers, study their customer journey and find ways to improve it.
 If you have your own dedicated store, make sure that it is able to create exceptional experiences for people the moment they walk into your store.
 If you only have online presence, make sure that you attend to the needs and questions of each customer and potential customer and deliver over the top experiences.
-Explore every payment method available that your customers might be using, and find out how to ease their purchase.
+Explore every payment method available that your customers might be using, and find out how to ease their purchase experience.
 Meaningful experiences should be 360 and done continuously.
-As a sportswear, Nike created different sub-brands to enhance the experiences for its different target customers.
-NikeLab, one of Nike’s sub-brands, enhances customer experiences through their tweaked, different and limited products and also, its own dedicated store, different from the Nike store itself.
+As a sportswear, Nike created different sub-brands to enhance the experiences for different target customers.
+NikeLab, one of Nike’s sub-brands, enhances customer experiences through their tweaked and limited products and also has its own dedicated store, separate from the Nike store.

 What will you gain from brand resonance and brand love?

-There are two things to summarise in regards of the things your customers will do to you once your brand resonates with them and love for your brand has been nurtured.
-The first one is Attachment (attitudinal attachment and sense of community), in which your customers find it ‘hard to give up’ your brand for other competitors.
+There are two things your customers will do once your brand resonates with them and their love for your brand has been nurtured.
+The first is to develop an Attachment (attitudinal attachment and sense of community), where your customers find it ‘hard to give up’ your brand for other competitors.
 This will give you the power of price elasticity.
 Think of Apple and their loyal, loving customers.
-The second is Activity, in which your customers are actively seeking information about your brand (latest news, latest product release) whilst providing you with free, honest and effective positive word-of-mouth to your peers.
-Activity also involves repetitive purchasing patterns, and behavioral loyalty towards your brand.
-The summarised version for this can be referred to in the figure below.
+The second is to start becoming Brand Promoters, in which your customers actively seek information about your brand (latest news, latest product release) whilst providing you with free, honest and effective positive word-of-mouth to their peers.
+Being Brand Promoters also involves repetitive purchasing patterns, and behavioral loyalty towards your brand.